Tag Archives: sbr

 I guess I should clarify, I LOVE the MP5, its beauty and performance are nearly untouchable.
 The beauty runs deep with its impressive and reliable mechanics inside as well.

 But for all that, I think if my Scorpion was setup as a full auto like the HK was, I might like it just a bit more.
 This of course after the alterations, and making the gun fit me just the way I wanted it.
-I know there is a lot of you out there cringing, and shouting heresy over the crowd, but its true.
+I know there is a lot of you out there cringing, and shouting heresy over the crowd, but it’s true.
 Rest assured however, if ever I get the chance to own the OG HK, I will jump at the chance.

 I love everything about this handy little “pistol”.
 It is compact, but packs quite a load of ammo, and despite being a pistol, it is still quite useful at distances out to nearly 100 yards.
 The Trijicon MRO is a perfect option to keep sight picture simple and quick to bring on target.
 While not a true long gun, the CZ Scorpion is an excellent weapon to have handy in my vehicle, bedside, or anywhere your CCW might not be quite enough.
 The controllability, and high capacity, make it a a good defense weapon.
 While the compactness and profile make it easy to take almost everywhere.